 An image classification model is trained to predict the species of a flower in the image.
 If you request predictions from this model on a new set of images, then you receive a prediction for each image ("daisy" or "dandelion").
 If you request explanations, you get the predicted class along with an overlay for the image, showing which areas in the image contributed most strongly to the resulting prediction:

 Supported model types

-Feature attribution is supported for all types of models (both AutoML and custom-trained), frameworks (TensorFlow, scikit, XGBoost), and modalities (images, text, tabular, video).
+Feature attribution is supported for all types of models (both AutoML and custom-trained), frameworks (TensorFlow, scikit, XGBoost), BigQuery ML models, and modalities (images, text, tabular, video).

-To use feature attribution, configure your model for feature attribution when you upload the model to the Vertex AI Model Registry.
+To use feature attribution, configure your model for feature attribution when you upload or register the model to the Vertex AI Model Registry.